-Constitutes distributed income within the meaning of Article 112 1° of the French General Tax Code, amounting to € 41,382,056.68 or € 1.83 per share.
+Constitutes distributed income within the meaning of Article 112 1° of the French General Tax Code, amounting to €12,231,604, or €0.53 per share.

-For natural person shareholders residing in France and up to an amount of €38,108,379.68 or €1.69 per share, this part of the dividend is not eligible for the 40% allowance referred to in Article 158-3-2° of the French General Tax Code, as it is deducted from the SIIC's exempt profits.
+For natural person shareholders residing in France, this part of the dividend is not eligible for the 40% allowance referred to in Article 158-3-2° of the French General Tax Code, as it is deducted from the SIIC's exempt profits.